andrew-ge-wu/Site/CircuitWall/content/articles/kafka-multi-dc.md

 This setup allows one data center goes down entirely.

 #### Performance
-Less min-isr means better performance, especially data not necessarily synced across to the other data center before responding to the producer.
+Less min-ISR means better performance, especially data not necessarily synced across to the other data center before responding to the producer.

 ---
 ### 2.5 data centers